Google has all my e-mail. (And I don’t. They merely let me access it with a browser.)

 But maybe it doesn’t matter.
 Things go well in this arrangement, don’t they?

 Not so fast.
 Let’s start with losing access to my accounts.
 Maybe I forgot my password and failed to reset it.
 Or maybe I managed to get a password reset e-mail but my primary e-mail account was hacked, and now the attacker controls my Facebook account and I don’t.
-Maybe Google decided to disable my account, and given that there is no appeals process, that’s the end of me and my e-mail.
+Maybe Google decided to disable my account, as they sometimes do, and given that there is no appeals process, that’s the end of me and my e-mail.
 The end of a 20-year-long record of all important things I wrote to others and they wrote to me.
-In the blink of an eye, because they have my data and I don’t.
+In the blink of an eye, all gone, because they have my data and I don’t.

-We got to get our data back.
+We’ve got to get our data back.